The art of startup storytelling with Julian Shapiro – TechCrunch

 A prolific Twitter user, writer and now podcaster, he advises startups to “just blow your own mind” to best explain the value of what you are offering.
 Don’t overthink it.
 Your own excitement will take your audience on a journey with you in ways that paid acquisition can’t.

-He’s informed by years working with hundreds of startups as the cofounder of Demand Curve (growth training courses) and Bell Curve (a growth agency), but also as a repeat startup founder, angel investor and open-source web developer (Velocity.js).
+He’s informed by years working with hundreds of startups as the co-founder of Demand Curve (growth training courses) and Bell Curve (a growth agency), but also as a repeat startup founder, angel investor and open-source web developer (Velocity.js).

 In the discussion below, he tells us more about the path he’s taken through the startup world, how companies are changing their public communication and what he’s most excited about.

 What has led you from web development and startups to growth marketing in recent years, and most recently to your own personal writing for the public on Twitter, etc.?
-Many people in your position would be more comfortable just founding new tech companies, or investing in crypto or what-have-you.
+Many people in your position would be more comfortable just founding new tech companies, or investing in crypto or what have you.

 I try to avoid being contained by momentum.
 If something’s going well in one field (engineering) but I’ve found something more fulfilling (like growth strategy), then I’ll switch.
 I don’t switch for the sake of switching, but I will keep switching until I find something I love.
 That eventually brought me to writing, which I will never stop doing.